eddyyonnie/triangle/README.md

 *Chipped in HTML CSS and JavaScript to perfect the thing that make the project function and responsive.
-Here is a responsive link to the github sight where the project is staged.{}
+Here is a responsive link to the github sight where the project is staged.{https://github.com/eddyyonnie/triangle}

 ####About me.